-It might sound that planning the perfect salary and benefits it’s the same for every company.
+It might sound that planning the perfect base salary and benefits it’s the same for every company.
 My feeling is that especially for start-ups and SMEs, it is essential, and part of the business plan, that you motivate and retain your top talent.

 If you read other articles on this blog, you might have learned that “small and medium organisations can usually not compete with the salary package that big organisations provide to their employees”.
 Of course, this is true.
 So on this article you will learn how to plan the perfect salary package for your employees.